 18 May 2016

-The Center for Rare Diseases of the Nervous System (ZSEN) at Mainz University Medical Center was opened in late 2015.
+The Center for Rare Diseases of the Nervous System (ZSEN) at the Mainz University Medical Center was opened in late 2015.
 It is a key node in a new network of centers designed to treat people with rare diseases.
 It was previously the case that the majority of people suffering from these diseases had very low chances of receiving the correct diagnosis or successful treatment.

-- Zu Bild 'The Center for Rare Diseases of the Nervous System (ZSEN) at Mainz University Medical Center was established in late 2015.
+- Zu Bild 'The Center for Rare Diseases of the Nervous System (ZSEN) at the Mainz University Medical Center was established in late 2015.
 (Foto: Peter Pulkowski)'

 Her daughter would like to become a doctor too, but definitely not the same kind of doctor as her mother.
 "She wants to be a surgeon.
 She says that will enable her to help people quickly and immediately by operating," says Professor Susann Schweiger.
 "It is often the case that for us it becomes a real challenge simply making a diagnosis.
 Finding a suitable treatment requires a lot of perseverance and good links to basic research.”

 Schweiger is the Coordinator of the Center for Rare Diseases of the Nervous System, founded in late 2015 at the University Medical Center of Johannes Gutenberg University Mainz (JGU).
 Her work there is in an extremely perplexing field.
 "There are many diseases that we can't really do much about as we don't understand them yet."
 This is particularly true of diseases classified as 'rare'.
 "There is always a complex procedure involved before we find we can understand a disease."
 Diagnoses must be made and the course of the disease needs to be studied.
 "The trouble is that when it comes to some diseases, there are only three or four identified cases.
 With so few patients, it is incredibly difficult to undercover what exactly is going on, let alone develop a treatment."

 Rare diseases affect 4 million people